splaice/py-bootstrap/README.rst

 --------

 - Example package and module layout
-- Example unittest integration and layout
+- Example testing integration and layout using testify
+- Example `setup.py` using distutils
-- Example setup.py using distutils2
+- Example `Makefile` for quick development setup using virtualenv and pip

 Use